-For some humor became their place of refuge, while others found their addiction in seeking others to
+For some of us humor became our place of refuge, while others found their addiction in seeking others to sympathize with

-discover many things about your-self that you have not have yet considered:
+things about your-self that you have not yet considered:

 Whether you're the alcoholic living under a bridge for shelter,